-Start your day off the Israeli way at one of hundreds of cafes which line the city.
+Start your day off the Israeli way at one of the hundreds of cafes around the city.
 Set yourself up at a table outside and order a cappuccino as you people watch and see the city wake up.
 Indulge in an Israeli-style breakfast, which includes eggs, an array of salads and dips, and fresh bread.

 After loading up your energy supplies for the morning, head out to begin your first explorations of the city, starting with a tour of the architecture.
 Tel Aviv is famous for its high concentration of white Bauhaus buildings.
-These 4,000 buildings are why its called “the White City”.
-The best way to discover Tel Aviv’s architecture is through an architecture tour.
+These 4,000 buildings are why it’s called “the White City”.
+The best way to discover Tel Aviv’s architecture is through this architecture tour.
 This way you not only see the city’s most impressive buildings, but you also learn about their history and the history of Tel Aviv.
+Our Ultimate Tel Aviv Urban Tour is another great way to get the inside story of its famed architecture.

 After working up an appetite on your tour of the White City, it’s time to venture into one of Tel Aviv’s most popular areas, the Carmel Market.
 Discover the mounds of produce and spices as you make your way through the exciting and boisterous market.
 Grab yourself a fresh pomegranate juice, and get ready to bargain on souvenirs and presents for people back home.